 Indie Artists, this is a great article to show your fans!
 Do they want to host a house concert with you as the star – but don’t know how?
 Read on…

-5 First Steps to Hosting Your Own House Concert
+5 First Steps to: Host a House Concert

 If you’re in Nashville, you’ve probably heard of house concerts, and been to at least a few.
-For those of you who don’t reside in Music City, hosting or attending a house concert is the hippest way to enjoy professional, high quality indie musicians playing their own original music.
-It’s a grassroots movement sweeping the country!
+For those of you who don’t reside in Music City, to host a house concert or attend a house concert is the hippest way to enjoy professional, high quality indie musicians playing their own original music.
+The host a house concert is a grassroots movement sweeping the country!